-FIRE EXTINGUISHING MATERIALS NOT TO BE USED: None known.
-UNUSUAL FIRE AND EXPLOSION HAZARDS: This product is combustible.
-When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides).
+UNSUITABLE FIRE EXTINGUISHING MEDIA: None known.

+SPECIAL FIRE AND EXPLOSION HAZARDS: This product contains potential skin and respiratory sensitizers and so presents a contact hazard to firefighters.
+This product is combustible.
+When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon oxides, nitrogen oxides, and sulfur oxides).
 Explosion Sensitivity to Mechanical Impact: Not sensitive.

 Explosion Sensitivity to Static Discharge: Not sensitive.